wp-plugins/sumome/Readme.txt

-=== SumoMe: Email Subscribes + Twitter ===
+=== MailChimp Newsletter + Twitter Sharing by SumoMe ===
 Contributors: SumoMe
-Tags: subscribe, popup, exit popup, growth, subscribers, twitter, share, social plugin, social networking, social sharing, subscription, sharebar, hellobar, digg digg, email , share, admin, posts, sharing, social , social media , links, popover, tweet , twitter , analytics , newsletter, automatic , mail, lightbox
+Tags: MailChimp, newsletter, newsletters, MailChimp plugin, Aweber,subscribe, popup, exit popup, growth, subscribers, twitter, share, social plugin, social networking, social sharing, subscription, sharebar, hellobar, digg digg, email , share, admin, posts, sharing, social , social media , links, popover, tweet , twitter , analytics , newsletter, automatic , mail, lightbox
 Requires at least: 3.0.1
 Tested up to: 3.4
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A free toolkit for growing your website traffic.
-Use List Builder to get email subscribers and Highlighter to encourage Twitter sharing.
+Use List Builder to get MailChimp email subscribers and Highlighter to encourage Twitter sharing.

 == Description ==

 Most blogs are designed for hit-and-run readers.
 People find your blog, read your article, and leave.
 Wouldn't it be nice if some of those people subscribe or share your amazing post?

 SumoMe provides the tools you need to grow your blog by engaging your readers.
-This plugin will make it easy for your readers to tweet about your article by highlighting popular parts of your writing (like Kindle and Medium), and the List Builder tool in this plugin will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/).
+This plugin will make it easy for your readers to tweet about your article by highlighting popular parts of your writing (like Kindle and Medium), and the List Builder tool in this plugin will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/) (for MailChimp, Aweber, or others).

-Now, people will find your blog, read your article, share your article on Twitter, and subscribe via email.
+Now, people will find your blog, read your article, share your article on Twitter, and subscribe via email to your MailChimp email newsletter.

 = Features =

 * Easy integration with any theme
+* Simple email integration with MailChimp, Aweber, Constant Contact, and Campaign Monitor
 * Asynchronous loading that won't affect page load speed
 * Total control over which growth features to enable
 * Easy sharing on Twitter